In the past few days, I’ve made three batches of lemon poppyseed bread. Each of them was quite different from each other. Each of them was delicious.

 Also, because we used grapeseed oil for the fat and coconut milk for the liquid, this bread is gluten-free, dairy-free, and vegan.
 (Added later: silly me.
 Eggs are not vegan.
 I was thinking of an earlier bread where I used flaxseed as an egg replacer.
 It works well.)
 That might not make it sound good.
 Its truly the best quick bread weve ever eaten.

-230 grams whole grain gluten-free flour mix
+230 grams gluten-free all-purpose flour blend

 1 teaspoon baking powder